InstructIE: A Bilingual Instruction-based Information Extraction Dataset: Related Work

 \subsection{Information Extraction Datasets}

-As depicted in Table ~\ref{tab:opendataset}, existing IE datasets \cite{DBLP:journals/bioinformatics/PyysaloA14,ace2005-annotation,DBLP:conf/icpr/KocamanT20,DBLP:conf/conll/SangM03,DBLP:conf/akbc/JatKT17,DBLP:conf/conll/CarrerasM04,DBLP:journals/biomedsem/GurulingappaRT12,DBLP:conf/emnlp/Sun0PWJGK022} currently face challenges such as small size, a narrow scope of covered domains, and a lack of richness in labels.
-These issues significantly constrain the applicability and development of information extraction technologies across wider domains.
+As depicted in Table ~\ref{tab:opendataset}, existing information extraction (IE) datasets \cite{DBLP:conf/icpr/KocamanT20,DBLP:conf/conll/SangM03,DBLP:conf/akbc/JatKT17,DBLP:conf/conll/CarrerasM04,DBLP:journals/biomedsem/GurulingappaRT12,DBLP:conf/emnlp/Sun0PWJGK022} currently face challenges such as small size, a narrow scope of covered domains, and a lack of richness in labels.
+These issues significantly constrain the applicability and development of IE technologies across wider domains.
 Moreover, the creation of high-quality IE datasets \cite{DBLP:conf/semeval/HendrickxKKNSPP10,DBLP:conf/aaai/SatyapanichFF20,DBLP:conf/emnlp/Sun0PWJGK022,DBLP:conf/emnlp/LuanHOH18,DBLP:conf/conll/SangM03} typically relies on domain experts to select relevant corpus and guide data engineers in collecting and manually annotating data.
 This process is costly, time-consuming, and inefficient.
 Although some datasets \cite{DBLP:conf/pkdd/RiedelYM10,DBLP:conf/acl/WhitehouseVA0P23,DBLP:journals/corr/abs-2305-14898} are automatically generated through distant supervision via KGs, these methods often result in incomplete labeling or inconsistencies between the labels and the original text.
-In light of this, we propose an automated information extraction data generation framework, KG2Instruction.
-This framework aims to address the shortcomings of distant supervision by leveraging a trained extraction model to automatically complete missing triples in knowledge graphs and employing a natural language inference model to filter out unreliable triples.
-Through this methodology, we can generate information extraction datasets that are larger in scale, higher in quality, and more extensive in domain coverage, all at a lower cost and with greater efficiency.
-Furthermore, although there are studies \cite{DBLP:journals/corr/abs-2308-03279,DBLP:conf/aaai/YuJLHWLCLLTZZXH24} utilizing advanced models, such as GPT-3.5, to generate annotated data, such methods mainly focus on using the generated data for instruction tuning during the pre-training phase, with a focus primarily on Named Entity Recognition (NER) tasks.
-Moreover, data generation based on GPT-3.5 is costly.
-In contrast, our KG2Instruction framework offers a more cost-effective solution.
+In light of this, we propose an automated IE data generation framework, KG2Instruction.
+This framework aims to address the shortcomings of distant supervision by leveraging a trained IE model to automatically complete missing triples in KGs and employing a natural language inference model to filter out unreliable triples.
+Through this methodology, we can generate IE datasets that are larger in scale, higher in quality, and more extensive in domain coverage, all at a lower cost and with greater efficiency.